VouDoo/MyRemoteManager/README.md

 New-Alias -Name coRm -Value Remove-MyRMConnection.ps1
 ```

-_feel free to use your own aliases!_
+_Feel free to use your own aliases!_

 ### Create an inventory file

 First, you need to create an inventory file, where your connections will be stored.

-To do so, run:
+Use `New-MyRMInventory` to create the inventory file.
+Simply run:

 ```powershell
 New-MyRMInventory